 - Users can still create their own PSTs (copies of email that they keep on their own computer).
 These copies may not necessarily satisfy eDiscovery requirements.

-However, it is noted that Personal Archive “may not meet your archiving needs”.
-Users have control over their own Personal Archive.
-The Personal Archive is often seen as a questionable repository for compliance and eDiscovery data as users are in fact able to delete items and modify retention tags.
+Microsoft also states that Personal Archive “may not meet your archiving needs”.
+Since users have control over their own Personal Archives, they are questionable repositories for compliance and eDiscovery as users are able to delete items and modify retention tags.

 Exchange 2013 and Exchange Online Improvements